Key Quote

 WOW — THE POSSIBLE SELF (Narrative Identity Theory)

 Narrative psychologist Dan McAdams argues that identity is a life story we construct and revise.
-The concept of possible selves — the people we might become — drives motivation.
+The concept of possible selvespossible selves — The range of future identities a person imagines they could become — the people we might become — drives motivation.
 The three ghosts show Scrooge three possible selves: his past self (who once had warmth), his present self (who causes suffering), and his future self (who dies unmourned).
 By confronting these narrative identities, Scrooge authors a new self — choosing to become the 'good man.'
 Dickens anticipates modern narrative identity theory: we are not fixed entities but ongoing narratives, capable of revision at any chapter.
 The novella's ultimate message is that identity is a story you can rewrite — but only if you have the courage to read the pages that came before.

 Key Words